Cornish Hen and Chestnut stew

 To serve, spoon sauce over the Cornish hens then surround with glazed vegetables.

-Recipe courtesy Rosemary Shrager
+Recipe courtesy of Rosemary Shrager